 The links at left list many of the world's major languages, first in their current alphabet, and then in the Musa Alphabet.
 How many of them can you read, or even identify?

 The Musa Alphabet is another way of writing English and all these other languages, an alternative to this Roman alphabet and the many other scripts of the world.
-Why would we want another alphabet, when we already have this one?
-There are three main reasons:

 I don't have to explain to you that English spelling is crazy - you learned that in school.
 You had to learn that why, rye, sigh, buy, tie & hi all rhyme, but that rough, cough, though, through & bough don't.
 And you probably have a dictionary (with pronunciation guide) or a spell checker nearby.